DaYascaribay/ci-test/README.md

 # Full Stack open CI/CD

-This repository is used for the CI/CD module of the Full stack open course by DAVID YASCARIBAY UCE
+This repository is used for the CI/CD module of the Full stack open course by DAVID YASCARIBAY UCE PROGRAMACION DISTRIBUIDA

 Fork the repository to complete course exercises